The Violent Bear It Away: Plot summary

 Mason Tarwater, an outspoken evangelist and self-ordained prophet, dies many years after kidnapping his great-nephew Francis, raising him in a backwoods cabin and preparing him to someday take his place as a prophet.
 Prior to his death, Mason asked the now-teenaged Francis to give him a proper Christian burial with a cross marking the grave so that his body would be resurrected on Judgment Day.
 Francis starts to dig the grave but suddenly hears a "Voice" in his head telling him to forget about the old man.
 Francis obeys and gets drunk instead.
 When Francis wakes from his drunken sleep, he sets the cabin on fire, believing that his great-uncle's body is still inside.
 He leaves for the city and gets a ride from a salesman, who drops him off at his Uncle Rayber's house.

 Rayber, a well-educated schoolteacher, is amazed to see young Francis, whom he had long ago given up on after his kidnapping by Mason.
-Francis is also greeted at the door by Rayber's young son Bishop, who (it is implied) has Down syndrome and low intelligence.
+Francis is also greeted at the door by Rayber's young son Bishop, whom Rayber dismisses as "an idiot" (permanently disabled by low intelligence): "Five years old for all eternity, useless forever".
 Bishop is Rayber's child with Bernice Bishop, a meddlesome social worker whom Mason had referred to as "the welfare woman."
 The old man had previously told Francis that Bernice was much older than Rayber and only able to give him one disabled child, and that God had mercy on the child by making him "dim-witted," which was the only way to protect him from his evil parents.
 Mason had commissioned Francis to baptize Bishop at some point, in order to save the little boy's soul.
 Due to this history, Francis is immediately put on edge when confronted with Bishop, but decides to stay with his uncle anyway.
 Francis does not think of Bishop as a human being and finds him repulsive.

 The three begin to live together as a family for a while, and Rayber is excited to have his nephew back in order to raise him as a normal boy and provide him with a proper education.
 However, Francis resists his uncle's attempts at secular reform very much the same way he resisted Mason's attempts at religious reform.
 Rayber understands what Francis is going through, as he himself had been kidnapped as a child by Mason, but Rayber's father had managed to rescue him.